 On April Fifth, 2022, staff from the Office of Equity and Human Rights and the Bureau of Community and Civic Life conducted a training for City staff on disability justice and intersectionality.

 Held September 9th, 2022, this briefing covers the basics of Title II of The Americans with Disabilities Act (ADA) as it applies to the City of Portland.
 It also includes ADA Title II resources available to all City of Portland staff.

-This is a list of trainings we have curated for further learning outside of what the disability division provides.
+This is a list of resources we have curated for further learning outside of what the disability division provides.

 Data Collection and Demographics